harrysolovay/rescripts/README.md

 - 🎩 take advantage of cutting-edge software that hasn't made its way into CRA

-- 🥳 pick and choose from a vast collection of "rescripts" (conceptually similar to Babel presets)
+- 🥳 dozens of open-source "rescripts" (conceptually similar to Babel presets)

 ## Background

 [CRA (create-react-app)](https://github.com/facebook/create-react-app) provides a first-class React developer experience.
 For building single-page web apps, it's not only the fastest boostrap––it's also the most carefully-curated, well-supported, and feature-fledged.
 There is a downside, however: in an effort to create stability and simplicity for beginners, it excludes many configuration options and newer technologies (such as Babel transformations based on early-stage [TC39](https://github.com/tc39) proposals).
 CRA comes with an "eject" script which––once irreversibly run––allows customization of the "start", "build", and "test" scripts, along with their corresponding configurations.
 While this does allow you some DX freedom, it isn't always preferable; ejection makes it impossible to upgrade to new versions of `react-scripts`, and it exposes a lot of tedious, knarly-lookin' code.
 Rescripts is for developers who don't want to eject or worry about configuration, but still want to use cutting-edge developer tooling.

 Tim Arney's [react-app-rewired](https://github.com/timarney/react-app-rewired) was––in my humble opinion––the first piece of open source to successfully and reliably solve this problem with CRA.
 On top of offering a solution, it led to many "rewires" (community-made plugins for simpler setup).
 But––when CRA 2.0 came around––there were some breaking changes.
-Not to mention, the react-app-rewired DX was something to be simplified.
+Not to mention, the react-app-rewired DX was something to be further simplified.
 And now... without further adieu.. enter Rescripts.

 Rescripts tackles this same probem for CRA 2.0+ in a way that is compatible with rewires built for react-app-rewired.
 It introduces a default "rescript" (similar to a rewire) which automatically scans your project for the existence of ESLint and Babel configurations.
 Rescripts are loaded in a modular style, with a DX similar to that of Babel preset loading.
 The default rescript also installs must-have optimizations, which result in higher lighthouse scores (aka. better performance and shorter load times).
 Rescripts is highly configurable, yet can be used in two (extremely simple) steps.
-If you end up liking this library, please tweet at [@gearon](https://twitter.com/dan_abramov) requesting a `rescript-everything-i-did-not-include` package 🤩
+If you end up liking this library, please tweet at [@gearon](https://twitter.com/dan_abramov) requesting a `rescripts-everything-i-did-not-include` package 🤩

 ## Installation

 Install `@rescripts/cli` as a dev dependency.
-Although it might––depending on your configuration––affect code transformation, it doesn't by default intermingle any code with yours.
-For the opposite perspective (installing as a regular dependency), check out [this discussion](https://github.com/facebook/create-react-app/pull/2657).

 ```sh
 yarn add -D @rescripts/cli